phiten/mgos32-to-tasmota32/README.md

 ### !!!
 NEEDED !!!
 Convert to Tasmota Safeboot and update to latest Tasmota release

 1. Configure device using Tasmota Auto configuration.
-Select your device and hit enter.
-Wait until device is online again.
+Select your device and hit enter. **This replaces the locked bootloader** (without this step the device gets bricked with next firmware update)
+2. Wait until device is online again.
+Takes 3 - 5 minutes
-2. Open the Partition Wizard and start the Safeboot Conversion process.
+3. Open the Partition Wizard and start the Safeboot Conversion process.
 The conversion will update to latest Tasmota version too.
-3. The size of the Partition FS is maybe different than the default size.
+4. The size of the Partition FS is maybe different than the default size.
 Use Partition Wizard to adjust the FS size.

 ## Supported Devices and OTA Links